hesamedn/FEM_KPZ/README.md

-# simulation  Kardar Parisi Zhang equation in 1+1 dimension
+# Testing simulation KPZ equation in 1+1 dimension in python
 More details
 ------------
 In this project we work on simulating the KPZ 1+1D equation.